microlinkhq/browserless/README.md

 ### .createContext(options)

-Now you have your browserless factory instanciated, you can create browser contexts on demand:
+Now you have your browserless factory instantiated, you can create browser contexts on demand:

 ```js
 const browserless = browserlessFactory.createContext({